 Notice of Meeting.
 Notice of any meeting must state the date, time, place, and agenda.
 Notice of any meetings shall be given to each Member by delivering personally, by mailing, or by electronic Notice at least fourteen (14) days, and not more than fifty (50) days, prior to the meeting.
 The minimum time for Notice of a special meeting may be waived for a meeting called to deal with an emergency.
 Only matters described in the meeting Notice may be considered in a Special Meeting.

 Quorum.
-A quorum of Memberships at any Annual or Special Meeting of the Association shall be the presence, in person or by proxy, of persons holding thirty-four percent (34%) of all Memberships, unless otherwise expressly provided herein.
+A quorum of Memberships at any Annual or Special Meeting of the Association shall be the presence, in person, absentee ballot, or by proxy, of persons holding thirty-four percent (34%) of all Memberships, unless otherwise expressly provided herein.

 Waiver of Notice.
 Attendance of a Member at a meeting shall constitute a waiver of Notice of such meeting, except where a Member attends for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 A waiver of any Notice required to be given any Members, signed by the person or persons entitled to such Notice, whether before or after the time stated therein for the meeting, shall be equivalent to the giving of such Notice.